Paramanza/GIT-REPO/RAGSustainability/README.md

 flyctl auth login

 # 3. Update app name in fly.toml (make it unique)
-# Edit line 15: app = "your-unique-app-name"
+# Edit the app name to something unique for your deployment

 # 4. Set your OpenAI API key
 flyctl secrets set OPENAI_API_KEY=your_actual_openai_api_key_here